 - Standards as a tool for industrial strategies and competition

 The relevance of technical specifications for workers also encroach upon wider market competition and industrial strategies.
 Standards are increasingly used as quality marking instruments enabling products/services differentiation on the market according to quality rather than pricing.
-As such, taking part to standardization activities provides a mean to define general and/or sectorial market referentials framing relevant dimensions on which market competition takes place - and thus also framing the competitiveness of entire economic sectors.
-Standardization may help to foster a competitiveness agenda focusing on quality rather than price and thus promoting the high quality and advanced know-how of European businesses and work forces.
+As such, taking part in standardisation activities provides a mean to define general and/or sectorial market referentials framing relevant dimensions on which market competition takes place - and thus also framing the competitiveness of entire economic sectors.
+Standardisation may help to foster a competitiveness agenda focusing on quality rather than price and thus promoting the high quality and advanced know-how of European businesses and work forces.
 Moreover, technical specifications are an important industrial strategic tool.
-By defining the properties and/or production processes of products and services, standardization processes affect the added-value creation process.
+By defining the properties and/or production processes of products and services, standardisation processes affect the added-value creation process.
 They may contribute to shift the added-value creation along transnational production chains that will in turn impact the localisation of employment and of job creation.
-Participation in standardization is thus enabling trade unions to have a better grip on the location and shift of value creation processes and underlying consequences for workers.
+The participation in standardisation is thus enabling trade unions to have a better grip on the location and shift of value creation processes and underlying consequences for workers.